Study in Australia

 You can study almost anything in Australia.
 Choose between these different kinds of educational establishments:

 The universities in Australia have an excellent reputation.
 The best universities in Australia, the so-called Group of Eight, are almost all of them on the list of the Top 100 universities in the world.
+The highest ranking Australian universities are:

 The most common choice amid international students is to do a Study Abroad-semester where you take separate courses for 1 or 2 semesters.
 You can choose which subjects you want to focus on from the university’s academic directory.
 Normally you take 4 courses (24 Australian credits) during one semester.